ChiSym/pygen/README.md

 ## Design

-The modeling language implements the same GFI as Gen.jl but with a few tweaks (see limitations).
+The modeling language in `src/pygen/dml/` implements the same GFI as Gen.jl but with a few tweaks (see limitations).

 The implementation strategy closely mirrors that of the Gen.jl DML.

 Users define a DML generative function by applying the `@gendml` decorator to a Python function.
-Within the body of this Python function, the reserve keyword `gentrace` is used to (i) invoke other DML generative functions (no address argument permitted), (ii) sample random choices from probability distributions (third address argument required), and (iii) invoke `torch.nn.Module`s (no address argument permitted).
+Within the body of this Python function, you can
+(i) invoke other DML generative functions, using the syntax `<gen_fn>(<args...>) @ <addr>`, and (ii) invoke `torch.nn.Module`s (without an `@` expression).
+Note that unlike in Gen.jl's DML, primitive distributions are also generative functions.

 It is straightforward to invoke existing PyTorch modules (instances of `torch.nn.Module`) from a generative function, and to train the parameters of these modules using PyTorch's built-in optimizers (in concert with custom gradient accumulation schemes).
 A DML generative function automatically constructs its own `torch.nn.Module` that has as children all PyTorch modules ever invoked during a traced execution of the generative function, that is accessible via the `get_torch_nn_module()` method.

-Because the address namespace is flat, selections are simply Python built-in `set`s and choice maps are simply Python built-in `dict`s.
+The address namespace is hierarchical.
+You can invoke another DML generative function using the special `pygen.dml.lang.inline` constant as the address after `@` to 'inline' the trace and not introduce a new address namespace for the call.
+Currently, the only implementation of a choice dictionary is `MutableChoiceTrie`.

 ## Limitations

 This implementation is designed primarily as a concrete reference point to aid in the design of a future version of Gen on top of PyTorch.

 Some core features of Gen have not yet been added to this implementation:

-- DML generative functions cannot invoke generative functions that are not implemented in the DML.

-- DML generative functions can only invoke other DML generative functions via 'splicing' (i.e. without providing an extra address space).
-As a result there is no hierarchical address space.

 - There is no support for change hints or incremental computation, and no combinators have been implemented.